CAC 40 Index France

 Reviews are conducted by the Conseil Scientifique, an independent supervisory body which monitors the index, and Euronext’s Index Team.
 September also counts as the annual review, when the number of shares included in the index and the free float factor are updated.

-Changes to the make-up index can be made at these reviews.
+Changes to the make-up can be made at these reviews.
 Using the criteria described above, the Conseil Scientifique and Index Team look at the performance of the component companies, with the latter making recommendations to the former about any changes that should be made.

 As well as tracking the performance of stocks, the CAC-40 itself also acts as an underlying for structured products, futures, options, funds and exchange traded funds (ETFs).
+And the top CAC-40 brokers will offer opportunities in a range of instruments.

-- It only trades in euros.
+- It only trades in euros (CAC-40 brokers usually provide accounts denominated in euros).

 - You can trade futures contracts on this market from 06:01 to 19:59 GMT, Monday-Friday.